awsdocs/iam-user-guide/doc_source/list_amazonpinpointsmsandvoiceservice.md

 ## Resources Defined by Amazon Pinpoint SMS and Voice Service<a name="amazonpinpointsmsandvoiceservice-resources-for-iam-policies"></a>

-Amazon Pinpoint SMS and Voice Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Pinpoint SMS and Voice Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Pinpoint SMS and Voice Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Pinpoint SMS and Voice Service<a name="amazonpinpointsmsandvoiceservice-policy-keys"></a>